Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ### Hangs, Timeouts, and Freezes

-- If Unity fails to find a network connection, ensure that the ROS IP address is entered into the Host Name in the RosConnector component in Unity.
+- If Unity fails to find a network connection, ensure that the ROS IP address is entered into the Host Name in the ROSConnection component in Unity.
 Additionally, ensure that the ROS parameter values are set correctly.

 ### Miscellaneous Issues